 On the Factory there is a base plate similar to the higher end Union bindings but it’s got a lot more padding and It’s also canted.
 The high back that looks kind of like the Contact but it’s much more responsive and stronger.
 The plastic and fiberglass combo seems to make much more sense than the Chargers Carbon Fiber high back.
-It seems like it can stand up to abuse more while still maintaining a good amount of response.
+It seems like it can stand up to abuse more, have a better twist and still offer up a lot of response.

 So when we got on the binding the first thing we noticed was we felt like Elvis in the late 60’s on platform shoes minus the excessive weight, caped suit and flatulence.
 It took a few runs to get use to but after about 1/2 day you forget about it.
 I think the extra elevation might make for a little better leverage and response as well as provide more cushioning.
 The Factory can provide response enough for almost any stiff freeride board but it can also work very well with medium flexing all mountain boards.
 It can cruise equally well as it bombs.
 This could work for the rider who likes to cushion bones that had hard living as well as provide a great ride for those that like to bomb the shit out of the mountain or park.

 Flex: The high back is aggressive but still flexible.
 What do I mean by that?
 It’s pretty medium to medium soft when you twist it but when you pull straight back there is little to no give.
 I own the Factory and the Force and the Force feels like the force might be a little bit more stiff than the factory even though it’s high back is cored out.